If you’re thinking about traveling to Medellin, Colombia, on doing research you might have heard or even read some dangerous things about the city.

 Today Medellin is a very popular place to go among travelers.
 The city of eternal spring is reported to be the safest it has ever been.

-- Since the days of Escobar, this has become a city that is extremely safe to get around.
+- Since the days of Escobar, this has become a city that is extremely safe to get around and is known for its innovative travel systems, including bike-sharing programs.

 - When comparing Medellin vs Bogota you’ll find that per 100,000 residents the crime rate is higher in Medellin than Bogota.